timjrobinson/ethed/README.md

 ## Contributing

-You can create new pages in the [pages directory](./src/pages/) as markdown files.
+You can create new pages in the [docs directory](./docs/) as markdown files.
 The filename of the page will be it's URL.

 If you're new to Github see [this guide](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) to learn how to open a pull request with your changes.
 If you just want to edit a page you can open it on Github and click the edit icon in the top right to make your changes in the online editor.
 After you're done it will create a pull request with your changes.